solidpayorg/gitmark/README.md

 - Seals can be opened and closed using a federation, in order to try out multiple consensus and vefification methods

-- More robust verification frameworks can be built using node testing frameworks, tho currently the distribution contains a git-mark-verify script
+- More robust verification frameworks can be built using node testing frameworks, and continusous integration, tho currently the distribution contains a git-mark-verify script

+- Lightweight Autonomous Marking Agents (LAMAs) can be created that listen to communities for marks and just work, without needing a human operator.
+The service can be deployed on a server or container, and be designed to bring itself up if it goes down in any one location

 ## License